Gopalkrishna-Hegde/ANZ-Assignments/README.md

 * data validation and data checks can be achive from test cases
 * we can convert as reusable components
 * Testing frmaework can be create from unittests
+* do the transformation with sql on bigquery